mrafnadeem-apimatic/worldpay-paymentqueries-mcp-server/sdk/doc/models/expiry-date.md

 The expiry date of the card or network token (where the supplied paymentInstrument was `card/wallet+applepay`, `card/wallet+googlepay`, `card/networkToken`, `card/networkToken+applepay` or `card/networkToken+googlepay`).

-*This model accepts additional fields of type unknown.*

 ## Structure

 `ExpiryDate`